oracle-livelabs/developer/db-operator-k8s/deploy-db-fss/deploy-db-on-fss.md

      ![mount size edit](images/mount-size-edit.png)

-   - Before navigating away from this screen, take note of the **IP Address** of the mointpoint, you will need this information later in the setup.
+   - Before navigating away from this screen, take note of the **IP Address** of the mount point, you will need this information later in the setup.
 In the example above, the address is 10.0.10.143